maxVeremchuk/ComfortBubble/README.md

    cp .env.example .env
    ```

-3. Edit `.env` and set at least `GEMINI_API_KEY`.
+3. Edit `.env` and set `GEMINI_API_KEY`, if you want to upload a floor plan image sample.
 Configure Home Assistant values only when you intend to send real thermostat commands.

 4. Start the Python backend in one terminal:

+   Windows:
    ```powershell
    python -m venv .venv
    .\.venv\Scripts\Activate.ps1